srirambtechit/computer-science/datastructure-tree-problems/README.md

 <b>BinarySearchTree problems:</b>

- 1. Find the element in BST
+ 1. Find the element in BST		[FindingElementBST.java]

- 2. Find the minimum value in BST
+ 2. Find the minimum value in BST	[FindingMinMaxBST.java]

- 3. Find the maximum value in BST
+ 3. Find the maximum value in BST	[FindingMinMaxBST.java]

- 4. Write code for inserting value in BST
+ 4. Write code for inserting value in BST	[BSTInsert.java]

- 5. Algorithm and code for deleting a node from BST
+ 5. Algorithm and code for deleting a node from BST		[BSTDelete.java]

  6. Given tree is BinarySeachTree or not?
+[BSTCheck.java]

  7. Find a faulty node in BST